On Tarski's fixed point theorem: Constructive set theory

 Friedman's Intuitionistic Zermelo-Fraenkel set theory based on collection, IZF, has the same theorems as $\CZF$ extended by the unrestricted Separation Scheme and the Powerset Axiom.
 Moreover, the theory obtained from $\CZF$, or from IZF, by adding the Law of Excluded Middle has the same theorems as ZF.

 As in classical set theory, one makes use in this context of class notation and terminology \cite{AR}.
+For example, given any set or class $X,$ one has the class $\Pow(X)=\{x\mid x\subseteq X\}$ of subsets of $X$.
 A major role in constructive set theory is played by inductive definitions.
-An \emph{inductive definition} is any class $\Phi$ of pairs.
-A class $A$ is \emph{$\Phi-$closed} if:
+Inductively defined classes and sets are natural objects in a constructive context \cite{A86}; further, they partially compensate the lack of the impredicative powerset construction.